 - It’s okay to reject other people’s expectations of you, even if they feel angry or disappointed.

-If saying “no” is a struggle for you, then I encourage you to work at it.
-The more you practice, the more comfortable you will become.
+If this all feels waaaay outside your comfort zone, then I encourage you to work at it.
+The more you practice, the easier it will become.